bfritz/fusionpbx/scripts/upgrade/r1877-readme.txt

 20. For multi-tenant systems delete the domain based dialplan xml files in. rm /usr/local/freeswitch/conf/dialplans/replace_with_the_domain_name.xml

+21. For Single tenant systems go to Advanced -> Default Settings Remove /default off the end of all of the paths.
+Should see it in 2 places.

-21. Upgrade FusionPBX
+22. Upgrade FusionPBX
 	cd /var/www/fusionpbx
 	/usr/bin/php /var/www/fusionpbx/core/upgrade/upgrade.php

-22. Go to Advanced -> XML Editor
+23. Go to Advanced -> XML Editor
 	Expand 'autoload_configs'
 	Click on xml_cdr.conf.xml
 	At <param name="url" remove /mod/ and replace it with /app/ Status -> SIP Status press 'reloadxml'
 	System -> Modules restart XML CDR.

-23. Upgrade is complete.
+24. Upgrade is complete.